simanadler/kfp-components/samples/house_price_estimates/README.md

 From within the data folder run the following commands to register the data governance policies in the [OPA governance engine being used by Fybrik](https://fybrik.io/v1.0/tasks/using-opa/):

+The read policy dictates that columns marked as having personal information should be redacted.

 Read Policy:
 ```
 kubectl -n fybrik-system create configmap pii-read-policy --from-file=pii-read-policy.rego